josephmilla/election/README.md

 Election
 ========

-Client-server application that accelerates the voting and counting of ballots
+Client-server application that accelerates the voting and counting of ballots written in Visual Basic.

+(Made in 2009)